mongodb/docs/source/includes/qe-tutorials/java/README.md

    [Driver Compatibility Table](https://www.mongodb.com/docs/manual/core/queryable-encryption/reference/compatibility/).

 1. (Optional) If you are using KMIP for key management, you need to add the location of your keystore and truststore to the JVM options.

-Open the `maven.config.tpl` file in the project directory to view the JVM options.
+   - If you are using Maven, open the `maven.config.tpl` file in the project directory to view the JVM options.
 Assign the appropriate values and add these JVM options to your run configuration.

+   - If you are using Gradle, open the `gradle.build` file in the project directory, uncomment the `applicationDefaultJvmArgs` array.
+Assign the appropriate values to the placeholders.

 1. In `QueryableEncryptionTutorial.java`, which you can find in the `/java/src/main/com/mongodb/tutorials/qe/` directory, replace the placeholder